 You can travel to Kinnaur Valley from Manali well.
 There are two routes that exist.
 The shorter route that goes from Jalori Pass – Rampur and the longer route in which you travel from Rohtang Pass – Kunzum Pass route while making a Spiti Valley trip from Manali side.

 The distance from Manali to Kinnaur via Jalori Pass route is 310 km and will take 12-15 hrs.
 This route will merge at Rampur on Hindustan – Tibet Highway and then follows the route via Shimla to Kinnaur.
-It is recommended to stay overnight at Jalori to break the journey evenly.
-If you travel from Spiti side, then it is better to explore Spiti Valley and then travel down to Kinnaur.
+I recommend staying overnight at Jalori to break the journey evenly.
+If you travel from the Spiti side, then it is better to explore Spiti Valley and then travel down to Kinnaur.